Siddharth1101/Siddharth1101/README.md

 ## About Me

 Hi!
+I'm currently a Product Management Engineer in the Enterprise Networking group at Cisco.
+I primarily focus on AI in the Cloud Connectivity team.

-I'm currently an MBA intern in the CEO's office at Connecticut Innovations.
-Most recently, I was a summer associate at Bain & Company.
-Before that I was in the Bay Area and worked as a Product Manager working on enterprise SaaS and dealing with cloud AI.
-Prior to that, I was a Product Manager at an AI/hardware startup.
+Most recently, I was an MBA intern in the CEO's office at Connecticut Innovations.
+Before that, I was a summer associate at Bain & Company.
+And even before that, I was in the Bay Area and worked as a Product Manager at 2 startups: in customer success SaaS, and AI/hardware.
 I completed my Bachelor's (Honors) in Electrical Engineering with a minor in Artificial Intelligence/Machine Learning from IIT Madras, India.

-A passionate problem-solver, I'm highly interested in the confluence of business, deep technology and productization capabilites, and their impact on society.
-What kind of business strategies can firms adopt to sustainably grow and arrive at human-like decision making at scale is a question that captivates me.
-I'm also enthusiastic about interdisciplinary roles at the intersection of AI and product management.
+A passionate problem-solver, I'm highly interested in the confluence of business, deep tech, investing and its positive impact on society.

-Other organizations I've had in the past include Z5 Capital, Yale Ventures, an EdTech startup, 180 Degrees Consulting, and a supply chain.
+Other organizations I've had roles in the past include Z5 Capital, Yale Ventures, 180 Degrees Consulting, ITC Limited, and Embibe.

 ### My top programming languages